-A PARENTHESIS ON THE L(1,1)-LABELING (1)
+A PARENTHESIS ON THE L(1,1)-LABELING

-When h=1 and k=1 the problem is equivalent to the classical vertex coloring of the square of a graph.
+When h=1 and k=1 the problem is equivalent to the classical vertex coloring (=labeling nodes s.t. adjacent nodes get different labels using min span) of the square of a graph.

-Given a graph G=(V, E), its square G^2 is defined as a graph having node set equal to V, and an edge between u and v is in G^2 iff:
+Given a graph G=(V, E), its square $G^2$ is defined as a graph having node set equal to V, and an edge between u and v is in G2 iff.